 - 3-ENH (orange) – Enhanced risk – An area of greater (relative to Slight risk) severe storm coverage with varying levels of intensity.

 - 4-MDT (red) – Moderate risk – An area where widespread severe weather with several tornadoes and/or numerous severe thunderstorms is likely, some of which should be intense.
-This risk is usually reserved for days with several supercells producing intense tornadoes and/or very large hail, or an intense squall line with widespread damaging winds.
+This risk is usually reserved for days with several supercells producing intense tornadoes and/or very large hail.
+Or an intense squall line with widespread damaging winds.

 This data is courtesy from the Storm Prediction Center